 Algal Community Composition and Diversity:

 During the study period from June 2023 to May 2024, a total of 64 (Sixty four) algal species were identified from eight major classes in the Kopili River, with Bacillaruiphyceae being the most dominant group.
-This highlight the significant aquatic biodiversity of this freshwater ecosystem.
-Due to their high species richness and ability to thrive across a wide range of aquatic conditions, diatom dominance is align with the already establish ecological knowledge, reinforcing the understanding that diatoms play a central role in structuring freshwater communities (Rondon and Aragon., 2018; Obiuto et al., 2022).
-Diatoms role and adaptability as primary producers make them crucial components of freshwater ecosystems (Franca et al., 2011).
+This highlights the significant aquatic biodiversity of this freshwater ecosystem.
+Due to their high species richness and ability to thrive across a wide range of aquatic conditions, diatom dominance is aligned with the already established ecological knowledge, reinforcing the understanding that diatoms play a central role in structuring freshwater communities (Rondon and Aragon., 2018; Obiuto et al., 2022).
+Diatoms’ role and adaptability as primary producers make them crucial components of freshwater ecosystems (Franca et al., 2011).

 Different seasonal patterns were observed within the algal communities during the study period.
-Studies shows that many species displayed a specific seasonal occurrence rather than a year round presence.
-For instance, several Bacillariophceae species such as Fragillaria biceps, Meridion circularae, Cyclotella sp., and Achnanthidium exiguum were primarily recorded during the pre-monsoon period.
-This strong seasonal presence of some types of diatoms appear more strongly in certain seasons could be attributed to favourable conditions such as increased light penetration and specific algal nutrient availability as indicated by the study ‘s correlation between algal distribution and environmental factors like phosphate, nitrate and temperature.
+Studies show that many species displayed a specific seasonal occurrence rather than a year round presence.
+For instance, several Bacillariophyceae species such as Fragillaria biceps, Meridion circulare, Cyclotella sp., and Achnanthidium exiguum were primarily recorded during the pre-monsoon period.
+This strong seasonal presence of some types of diatoms appearing more strongly in certain seasons could be attributed to favourable conditions such as increased light penetration and specific algal nutrient availability as indicated by the study ‘s correlation between algal distribution and environmental factors like phosphate, nitrate and temperature.
 On the other hand, some species , such as Plerosigma sp. and Melosira varians ( both Bacillariophyceae) were not found in winter.
-Similarly, the green algae Desmidium coaractum (chlorophyceae) was missing in winter but occurred during other seasons. some species, such as Melosira varians and Pleurosigma sp. (both Bacillariophyceae), were not found in winter.
 Similarly, the green algae Desmidium coaractum (Chlorophyceae) was missing in winter but occurred during other seasons.
-Cyanophycea species such as Nostoc sp. and Anabaena constricta ., were present exclusively during the Monsoon period, indicating their presence for conditions prevalent in this season.
-These seasonal shifts observed are consisitent with patterns reported in other tropical riverine systems, where monsoonal inputs and changing regimes of flow significantly influence algal abundance and composition ( Branco et al., 2008; Chong et al., 2020; Mamun et al., 2021).
+Some species, such as Melosira varians and Pleurosigma sp. (both Bacillariophyceae), were not found in winter.
+Similarly, the green algae Desmidium coaractum (Chlorophyceae) was missing in winter but occurred during other seasons.
+Cyanophycea species such as Nostoc sp. and Anabaena constricta, were present exclusively during the Monsoon period, indicating their presence for conditions prevalent in this season.
+These seasonal shifts observed are consistent with patterns reported in other tropical riverine systems, where monsoonal inputs and changing regimes of flow significantly influence algal abundance and composition ( Branco et al., 2008; Chong et al., 2020; Mamun et al., 2021).
 While some studies suggest periphytic algal diversity and richness can be independent of season, the distinct seasonal variations in the Kopili river emphasize the strong influence of local environmental drivers.

 Table 3 : Checklist of algal Species observed during the study period in the Kopili River , Assam, India.